cloudsteak/az-iac-main/README.md

-# az-iac-main
+# IaC on all Cloud basis
-IaC on Azure basis
+IaC on all Cloud basis